TelerikAcademy/HTML/README.md

-# HTML Basics Course Repository
+# HTML Starter Course Repository

 Repository for the Course [HTML Basics](http://) at [Telerik Academy](http://)